ardaayann/DSA210-2026-spring-project/README.md

 ## Notes
 Although two housing datasets were collected for the project, the main analysis in this stage focuses on the House Prices - Advanced Regression Techniques dataset because it provides a richer set of explanatory variables for EDA and hypothesis testing.

+## May 5 Progress
+This stage of the project includes:
+- data preparation for machine learning
+- Linear Regression
+- Random Forest Regressor
+- model comparison using MAE, RMSE, and R²
+- feature importance analysis

+## Machine Learning Notebook
+The notebook for the May 5 milestone is:

+`notebooks/dsa210_project_ML_Models.ipynb`